Conor MacNeill

 Conor MacNeill is a film, television, and stage actor from Northern Ireland.
-He is best known for his role as Kenny Kilbane in the BBC Two and HBO series Industry (2020–2024).
+He is best known for his role as Kenny Kilbane in the BBC Two and HBO series Industry (2020–Present).

 Early life and education

 MacNeill was born in West Belfast.

 Career

 In his early career, MacNeill appeared in such films as Fifty Dead Men Walking and Peacefire directed by Macdara Vallely.
 He made a cameo appearance as 'Fanta' in Cherrybomb.
 He also played the character of Dave in Five Minutes of Heaven, which was directed by Oliver Hirschbiegel and premiered at the 2009 Sundance Film Festival.

 He starred as Ciaran MacIonraic in the Irish comedy-drama An Crisis, for which he received a nomination for Outstanding Actor in a Comedy drama series at the 2010 Festival de Télévision de Monte-Carlo.

 He performed extensively on stage in Ireland.
 Acting in productions at Lyric Players' Theatre, Gate Theatre, and Project Arts Centre.
 He was nominated for Best Supporting Actor at the 2011 Irish Times Theatre Awards.

-In 2011, he appeared, with Brendan Fraser in Whole Lotta Sole directed by Terry George He also appeared alongside David Wilmot in RTÉ's Saving The Titanic playing Frank Bell.
+In 2011, he appeared, with Brendan Fraser in Whole Lotta Sole directed by Terry George.
+He also appeared alongside David Wilmot in RTÉ's Saving The Titanic playing Frank Bell.

 MacNeill made his London stage debut in 2012 at the Donmar Warehouse, appearing on stage alongside Daniel Radcliffe in The Cripple of Inishmaan by Martin McDonagh, directed by Michael Grandage at the Noël Coward Theatre throughout the summer of 2013.
 In spring 2014, this production transferred to Broadway at the Cort Theatre in New York for a limited run.
 The show garnered six Tony Award nominations.

 In 2016, MacNeill appeared in Whit Stillman's film Love & Friendship and in the final episodes of the RTE/BBC series The Fall.
 In 2017, he appeared in series 2 of No Offence on Channel 4.
 He reprised the role of Gavin in series 3 in 2018.

 In April 2017, he appeared in The Ferryman at the Royal Court Theatre, ahead of a transfer to the Gielgud Theatre in the West End.
 He reprised his role as Diarmuid Corcoran in the Broadway transfer of the show at Bernard B. Jacobs Theatre in late 2018.
 MacNeill had a small role as William Kemmler in The Current War in 2017.

 In 2023, MacNeill appeared as Martyn Smith in BBC One's true crime drama The Sixth Commandment, portraying the crimes of Ben Field.

 In February 2024, it was announced that MacNeill had been cast as Ned Gowan in the Outlander prequel series Outlander: Blood of My Blood.

 MacNeill appears in the thriller film Bring Them Down, due to be released in Irish and UK cinemas on 7 February 2025.

+As of 2025 MacNeill is co-writing a feature film in collaboration with long-time colleague Jamie Dornan through their production company, Blackthorn Films.